-- 9.6.1 The DSL or the DDSLs should always be available to discuss safeguarding concerns and may be contacted on their mobile phones in relation to any safeguarding concerns out of School hours. - 9.6.2 Staff should also know that anybody can make a referral.
+- 9.6.1 The DSL or the DDSLs should always be available to discuss safeguarding concerns and may be contacted on their mobile phones in relation to any safeguarding concerns out of School hours.
+In times of covid / pandemics or illness the DSL role will be covered by the DDSLs. - 9.6.2 Staff should also know that anybody can make a referral.
 The contact details are set out at the front of this policy. - 9.6.3 Where a child is suffering, or is likely to suffer from harm, a referral to children's social care and /or police should be made immediately.
 Staff should be aware of the process for making referrals direct to children's social care and /or the police in these circumstances.
 See section 12 below for details on making a referral. - 9.6.4 Referrals can be made directly and any action should be shared with the DSL or DDSLs, or a member of the senior leadership team, as soon as is practically possible.